ShahwanS/UniGuesser/README.md

 ```

 ## Conclusion
-Start by exploring the given examples and modify them according to your project needs.
-Watching some introductory YouTube videos on React and Next.js can be very helpful.
-Remember, practice is key when learning new technologies!
+Start by playing around and getting a feeling, learning react is very important followed by tailwind and then nextjs, watch some youtube videos and ask me anytime if you have questions